 For older versions of Bob, you must remove 3 circuit plugs from the mainboard:

 For newer versions of Bob, you must remove 4 circuit plugs from the mainboard:

 Slide Bob’s power inlet out and place the cover aside.

 Remove the two screws holding the touch sensors in place.

 Next, lift each sensor out.

-Place your new sensors in the open spaces and replace the 2 screws.
+Place your new sensors in the open spaces and install the 2 screws.
 Remember to keep the black wires on the inside and the red/white wires on the outside.